Key takeaways

 1. Amendment

-It updates or modifies existing terms in a contract.
+Updates or modifies existing terms in a contract.
 Use it when you need to fix a deadline, change pricing, or revise a clause.
-It doesn’t add new terms, it just edits what’s already there.
+It doesn't add new terms — it edits what's already there.

 2. Addendum

 An addendum adds entirely new terms or sections to a contract.
 It expands the scope of the original contract without replacing any part of it.
-It’s perfect for attaching additional deliverables, terms, or supporting documents.
+It's the right tool for attaching additional deliverables, terms, or supporting documents.

 3. Waiver